-We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, initiate clinical trials of, and seek marketing approval for, our product candidates.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research, development and clinical trials of, and seek marketing approval for, our product candidates.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution to the extent that such sales, marketing and distribution are not the responsibility of Celgene or other collaborators.
-Furthermore, upon the closing of this offering, we expect to incur additional costs associated with operating as a public company.
+Furthermore, we expect to continue to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.

-We expect that the net proceeds from this offering and the concurrent private placement to an affiliate of Celgene, together with our existing cash, cash equivalents and marketable securities, anticipated interest income and anticipated expense reimbursements under our collaboration agreement with Celgene, will enable us to fund our operating expenses and capital expenditure requirements until at least the fourth quarter of 2016.
+We expect that our existing cash, cash equivalents and marketable securities, the \$20.0 million anticipated from Celgene as a result of its exercise in December 2013 of its option to extend the discovery term of our agreement for an additional year and anticipated interest income and anticipated expense reimbursements under our collaboration agreement with Celgene, will enable us to fund our operating expenses and capital expenditure requirements until at least the fourth quarter of 2016.
 Our future capital requirements will depend on many factors, including:

-- · the scope, progress, results and costs of drug discovery, preclinical development, laboratory testing and clinical trials for our product candidates; - the success of our collaboration with Celgene; - whether Celgene exercises either or both of its options to extend the discovery phase under our collaboration agreement (each of which would trigger an extension payment to us); - the extent to which we acquire or in-license other medicines and technologies; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - our ability to establish and maintain additional collaborations on favorable terms, if at all.
+- · the scope, progress, results and costs of drug discovery, preclinical development, laboratory testing and clinical trials for our product candidates; - the success of our collaboration with Celgene; - whether Celgene exercises its remaining option to extend the discovery phase under our collaboration agreement which would trigger an extension payment to us; - · the extent to which we acquire or in-license other medicines and technologies; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - our ability to establish and maintain additional collaborations on favorable terms, if at all.